YogeshGoyyalA-1/Carry-Disregard-Approximate-Multipliers/README.md

-# This is an H1 heading
+# Carry Disregard Approximate Multipliers

 Implemented the paper "Carry Disregard Approximate Multipliers" ,published in IEEE Transactions on Circuit and Systems, December 2023